plakat/clj-thymeleaf/README.md

 The backend delivers data using the normal ring mechanism.

-See https://github.com/plakat/clj-thymeleaf-sample for example core
+See https://github.com/plakat/clj-thymeleaf-sample for example code

 ## License